Risk Reduction and Prevention

 - Recognizing when to intervene.
 Some people might be concerned that they are being encouraged to place themselves in jeopardy to stop crimes in progress.
 This is not the case.
 There are many situations and events that occur prior to a sexual assault that are appropriate for intervention.
 Active bystander intervention encourages people to watch for those behaviors and situations that appear to be inappropriate, coercive and harassing.

 - Considering whether the situation needs attention.
 The Department of Defense has chosen to link “duty” with sexual assault prevention.
-Service members need to understand that it is their moral duty to pay attention to situations that put their friends and co-workers at risk.
+Service members need to understand that it is their moral duty to pay attention to situations that put their friends and co-workers at risk and to intervene if necessary.

 - Deciding if there is a responsibility to act.
 A great deal of research has been done to understand the conditions that encourage people to get involved.
 There are situational factors that influence a person’s willingness to act.
 These include the presence of other witnesses, the uncertainty of the situation, the apparent level of danger or risk to the victim, and the setting of the event.
 Personal characteristics of the bystander also contribute to a decision to act.